Getting started with Copilot Chat in VS Code

 Use chat participants

-Previously, you already used the @workspace
+Previously, you used the @workspace

 chat participant to generate a new workspace, but you can also use it to ask questions about the actual code in the workspace.